Needlesslord/Research-Project-Installer/docs/README.md

 - Afterwards, change to the directory that contains the .msi file.
 - You can now sign the .msi file using the following command: *__signtool sign /sha1 CertificateHash SetupNameFile.msi__*

+[Here](https://www.youtube.com/watch?v=y00n9alXHGs) you have a tutorial on "How to Sign an Executable File using Signtool In Windows" by GlobalSign in Youtube.

 ##### How can you test an Application in a [*Virtual Machine*](https://en.wikipedia.org/wiki/Virtual_machine)?